radouane-tamouss/Nvim-config/README.md

 # My Neovim Configuration (LazyVim)
 This repository contains my personal configuration.

 ## Features
 - **LazyVim:** A starter template for LazyVim to enhance Neovim experience.
 - **Norminette Formatter:** Integrated `c_formatter_42` for formatting code according to Norminette standards.
 - **Git Integration:** Use `diffview.nvim` for viewing git diffs and file history.
 - **Terminal Integration:** Toggle terminal seamlessly using `toggleterm.nvim`.
 - **Discord Presence:** Show Neovim activity on Discord using `presence.nvim`.
+- **Todo Timer:** Integrated timer for todo list tasks to track time spent on each item.

 ## Installation
 1. **Clone the repository:**
     ```sh
     git clone https://github.com/radouane-tamouss/nvim-config.git ~/.config/nvim
     ```
 2. **Install Neovim:**
     Follow the instructions on the [Neovim website](https://neovim.io/) to install the latest version of Neovim.
 3. **Install dependencies:**
     Ensure you have the necessary dependencies installed.
 You can use a package manager like `apt` on Linux:
     ```sh
     sudo apt update
     sudo apt install -y ripgrep fd-find
     ```
 4. **Install Norminette formatter:**
     Install the `c_formatter_42` using pip:
     ```sh
     pip install c_formatter_42
     ```
 5. **Open Neovim:**
     Launch Neovim to automatically install the required plugins:
     ```sh